 SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 Cannabis businesses cannot run paid ads on Google or Meta in most markets, which makes organic search the primary acquisition channel.
-This guide covers dispensary, CBD, and ancillary-service SEO with the regulatory and trust signals the category demands.
+This guide covers dispensary, CBD, and ancillary-service SEO with real keyword volumes, the 2026 rescheduling context, and the trust signals the category demands.

 This guide is the playbook we use for dispensary clients, CBD brands, and ancillary-service operators (delivery platforms, software, packaging, B2B equipment).
 The fundamentals overlap, but the keyword universe and the conversion path differ enough to address each separately.